yetamine/net.yetamine.osgi.launcher/src/main/assembly/distribution/README.md

 * deployment properties (specifically, `deployment.properties` file).

 What are all these properties for?
-Check the the sample files with detailed explanation.
+Check the the sample properties files with detailed explanation.
 The sample files are a good starting point for custom configuration as well.